ATpoint/vizzy/README.md

-# vizzy
+## vizzy
-Functions for data visualization
+Functions for data visualization.
+Documentation will follow.